baleada/docs/assets/md/logic/classes/Animateable.md

 Simply pass an empty array to the first keyframe (usually at progress `0`), and in subsequent keyframes, pass a string [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) by empty quotes.

-`Animatable` will progressively lengthen your array throughout the animation, adding more characters onto the end of it.
+`Animateable` will progressively lengthen your array throughout the animation, adding more characters onto the end of it.
 In each frame of the animation, you can [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) the array to rebuild the string, and set it as the `textContent` of a DOM element, and it will look like your string is being typed out across the screen.

 Add custom timing functions as you see fit to make the "typewriter" feel more natural.
 :::